Reduce energy use and save money in your hospital with these easy-to-follow strategies

 Begin by learning how your building uses energy.
 Identify no-cost or low-cost opportunities for improvement, and work your way toward larger, more significant changes.

 Don’t be afraid to seek the advice of your peers and the assistance of industry experts when needed.

 Your efforts – and the health and well-being of your hospital – will be rewarded.

 Is energy use an issue in your hospital?
 Do you need assistance in identifying opportunities for savings at your facility?
-If you would like to discuss these questions in more detail with a commercial building expert, please contact Joe Reintjes at email@example.com or Curtis Winter at firstname.lastname@example.org.
-Or call 316-265-9655.
+For more information, please email Jonathon Goering by clicking here or call 316-265-9655.